 Winning “Model of the Year” and dominating the covers of five Vogue magazines in 2019, Adut Akech is a woman to look out for.
 With beauty and glamour at the forefront, sometimes a model’s history can get blurred in the background.

-Born on a Christmas day, this beautiful dame from South Sudan went from a refugee camp in Kenya to growing up in Australia to her first catwalk for Saint Laurent in Paris (all just by the age of 16)!
-Besides her radiant skin and slender physique, we cannot wait to see more from this amazing lady.
+Born on Christmas, this beautiful dame from South Sudan went from a refugee camp in Kenya to growing up in Australia to her first catwalk for Saint Laurent in Paris (all just by the age of 16)!
+Besides her radiant skin and slender physique, we cannot wait to see more from this fantastic lady.

 Yasmin Wijnaldum

 At just 17 years old, Yasmin was named the face of Prada’s 2016 spring/summer campaign.
 She had only walked her first show six months prior.
-Of South American and European descent, Yasmin is a step in the right direction towards casting a diverse array of faces of color for runway shows.
-With her tanned skin, mesmerizing blue eyes, and pouty lips, Yasmin is for sure a stunning fashion force.
+Of South American and European descent, Yasmin is a step in the right direction toward casting a diverse array of faces of color for runway shows.
+With her tanned skin, mesmerizing blue eyes, and pouty lips, Yasmin is an attractive fashion force.

 Winnie Harlow